thyoondev/thyoondev/README.md

 ### Taehee Yoon
 * :wave:Hi!
 Welcome to my GitHub place.
 I'm studying to be a Good programmer.
-I value what I bump into and experience[The path where i walked...](https://www.notion.so/c6ebd46ae289463ea0531d50097dfc68)
+I value what I bump into and experience [The path where i walked...](https://www.notion.so/c6ebd46ae289463ea0531d50097dfc68)

 ### 🌱 I’m currently learning
 * HTML,CSS,JAVASCRIPT